grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -query-frontend.instance-port
 [port: <int> | default = 0]

-# (advanced) Split queries by an interval and execute in parallel.
-You should
+# (advanced) Split range queries by an interval and execute in parallel.
+You
-# use a multiple of 24 hours to optimize querying blocks.
-0 to disable it.
+# should use a multiple of 24 hours to optimize querying blocks.
+0 to disable
+# it.
 # CLI flag: -query-frontend.split-queries-by-interval
 [split_queries_by_interval: <duration> | default = 24h]

+# (experimental) Split instant queries by an interval and execute in parallel.
+0
+# to disable it.
+# CLI flag: -query-frontend.split-instant-queries-by-interval
+[split_instant_queries_by_interval: <duration> | default = 0s]

 # Mutate incoming queries to align their start and end with their step.
 # CLI flag: -query-frontend.align-querier-with-step